 They will encourage you to create high-value, long form content

-Based on SERP IQ’s study in 2012, the top ranking content in Google are articles with more than 2000 words.
+Based on Search Engine Journal, the top ranking content in Google are articles with more than 2000 words.
 We present to you the graphical representation of their findings below:

 As you can see, the average word count of those who landed in the first spot on Google is 2416.
 That’s only three to four paragraphs more than the content which landed on the 10th spot.

 Now, marketers such as Neil Patel produce high-quality blog posts with more or less than 4,000 words each.
 His blog gets more than 100,000 visits monthly.
 Other content marketers and bloggers follow this trend as well.
 The standards get higher every year as more people and businesses engage in digital marketing.

 But I thought people get bored in reading long articles?

 When SEO first arrived in the marketing scene, it had robots who crawl over articles and push keyword-stuffed articles to the top.
 The result?
 A lot of websites with low-quality content got more traffic than those websites with useful ones.
 A short, spammy, and nonsense blog post can rank as long as it has the keywords that the ancient Googlebots looked for.
 This is the rise of short form content and a lot of Gen X and Y people have witnessed this.
 Some liked the idea of short and sweet articles, but most of them found it shallow too.

 Good thing they changed everything.
 The Googlebots which crawl over the content of millions of websites is smarter, making SEO more difficult.
 They have an algorithm that no ordinary person can explain, but SEO specialists can ride in order to improve your rankings.
 One way to do that is to write high-value, long form content… and do it without boring your readers!

 They will improve your website’s UX with multimedia